bobbadshy/touchosc_shiva_preset_manager/README.md

 The on-screen keyboard (control group `groupKeyboard`) used in the preset manager is self-contained and re-useable.
 If you want to use it separately in your control surfaces, you can copy just the `groupKeyboard` to anywhere in your surface.

+The keyboard control will set itself to visible and interactive upone receiving a notify() message, and hide itself again upon closing.

 <details>

 <summary>LUA script for using the keyboard group with arbitrary controls:  (click to expand)</summary>